Days Out in Southampton

 It’s a fascinating place, with unique geography that has allowed the construction of the only geothermal power station in the UK and means Southampton has the lowest carbon footprint of any city in Britain, and the port is a favourite stopping point for the largest cruise ships.
 If you’re planning on being one of the 4 million people that visits the city each year, read on for our top picks of Days Out in Southampton.

 Get some fresh air and drive to the nearby New Forest National Park, where you can try and spot local wildlife such as otters, wolves and the famous wild New Forest ponies.
 You can go and play a game of Paintball at Ambush, or zoom down the only pier to shore Zipline at Rock Reef, Petrol-heads will love mooching around The National Motor Museum with it’s classic cars, and the World of Top Gear, a homage to the popular car show.
-As well as the above Southampton can offer you a hugh list of activities and days out, which include Crazy Golf, Escape Rooms, Go Karting, Laser Tag, plus much more, which you can find - Here
+As well as the above Southampton can offer you a hugh list of activities and days out, which include Crazy Golf, Go Karting and Laser Tag.

 Oxford Street has a great selection of restaurants for those who find it hard to decide, and the recently opened Westquay South is the perfect place to grab a quick bite in one of the bigger chains.
 The Oxford Brasserie is a Southampton staple, and serves a mix of modern English, French and Italian dishes.
 The White Star Tavern is an award-winning gastro pub that uses the freshest ingredients possible